Application types for the Microsoft identity platform

 Single-page apps

 Many modern apps have a single-page app (SPA) front end written primarily in JavaScript, often with a framework like Angular, React, or Vue.
 The Microsoft identity platform supports these apps by using the OpenID Connect protocol for authentication and one of two types of authorization grants defined by OAuth 2.0.
-The supported grant types are either the OAuth 2.0 implicit grant flow or the more recent OAuth 2.0 authorization code + PKCE flow (see below).
+Use the authorization code flow with PKCE when developing SPAs.
+This flow is more secure than the implicit flow, which is no longer recommended.
+For more information, see prefer the auth code flow.

 The flow diagram demonstrates the OAuth 2.0 authorization code grant flow (with details around PKCE omitted), where the app receives a code from the Microsoft identity platform authorize endpoint, and redeems it for an access token and a refresh token using cross-site web requests.
 For SPAs, the access token is valid for 1 hour, and once expired, must request another code using the refresh token.
 In addition to the access token, an id_token that represents the signed-in user to the client application is typically also requested through the same flow and/or a separate OpenID Connect request (not shown here).